Florida Landmarks

 Thanks to their efforts, the Art Deco Historic District was added to the National Register of Historic Places in 1979 and has since become one of Miami Beach’s most popular tourist attractions.

 Today, visitors to the Art Deco Historic District can take walking tours of the neighborhood, visit museums and galleries dedicated to Art Deco design, and attend events such as the annual Miami Beach Art Deco Weekend.
-The district’s many shops, restaurants, and nightclubs also offer visitors a taste of Miami Beach’s unique culture and vibrant nightlife.
+The district’s many shops, restaurants, and nightclubs also offer visitors a taste of Miami Beach’s culture and late-night energy.

 11. Fort Matanzas National Monument